-Indicators 2021/22 2020/21
+Indicators 4 2022/23 2021/22 2020/21

 Number of work-related fatalities

 Rate of work-related fatalities 1

 Number of reportable injuries 2 1

 Number of reportable occupational diseases

 Number of lost days due to work injury 3 296

 - 1. The rate of work-related fatalities is calculated based on the number of injuries per 200,000 hours worked (employees working 40 hours per week for 50 weeks). - 2.
 Reportable injuries refer to work-related accidents to employees resulting in incapacity for a period exceeding three days in Hong Kong. - 3.
-Lost days refer to the days that could not be worked as a consequence of a worker being unable to perform their usual work because an occupational accident or disease.
+Lost days refer to the days that could not be worked as a consequence of a worker being unable to perform their usual work because an occupational accident or disease. - 4.
+The above method of reporting employment data is reference from the "How to prepare an ESG Report Appendix 3: Reporting Guidance on Social KPIs".

-The Group is concerned about the safety and health of all employees and has medical allowance for all full-time employees and medical insurance and employees' compensation insurance.
+The Group is concerned about the safety and health of all employees and has medical allowance for all full-time employees and medical insurance, and employees' compensation insurance.
 When an accident or injury occurs on our premises, the management team will be notified immediately and an investigation will be initiated to analyse the cause of the accident.